-Lesson Overview: This class will explore the woods of Camp McDowell in search of the mysterious fungi.
+This class will explore the woods of Camp McDowell in search of the mysterious fungi.
 Students will explore different habitats to understand where fungi are found, their role in our ecosystem, and the different shapes, sizes, and colors that they come in!

-Total Time: 1.5 hours or 3 hours Hiking Distance: 0.5-1 mile
+Distance: 0.5 - 1 miles